Alan Lazar: ROAM

+In 2011, Lazar published his first novel, ROAM, published by Atria Books.

-The story of ROAM is about a dog named Nelson, a bright-eyed, inquisitive half-beagle, half-poodle.
-Nelson loses his owners after following his nose and becoming lost.
-The story follows Nelson through his years of searching for his owner, Katey, along with the scenarios he faces in-between.
+ROAM is about a dog named Nelson, a bright-eyed, inquisitive half-beagle, half-poodle.
+He loses his owners after following his nose and becoming lost.
+The story follows Nelson through his years of searching for his owner, Katey, along with the scenarios he faces.

-The book received mainly positive reviews following its release.
-In 2015, it had a rating of 3.7 out of 5 on GoodReads.
-The book also went on to finish runner up for the Los Angeles Book Festival Best Fiction award.
+The book was runner-up for the Los Angeles Book Festival Best Fiction award.